boudiccaeceni/100-days-of-code/log.md

 I have been putting this off because I don't feel that I (or anyone) can be at a level where it's appropriate to have a portfolio site at this stage of the course.
 I realise that no-one will even see it ofcourse, but I find it very difficult to write a blurb like "My name is x and I'm passionate about coding bla bla bla" when I can just about code up a website with loads of instructions and guidance over a period of days.
 It seems very premature to be advertising my skills.
 I would prefer to be making a website about something I'm interested in instead, then I wouldn't feel so self conscious.
 Maybe I will just do that and see what they say - it's just different words after all, there'll be similar elements.
 Hmm.

 **Link(s) to work**: [The github repository for the project](https://github.com/boudiccaeceni/milestone-project)

+### Day 7: December 1, 2019

+**Today's Progress**: Worked on the milestone project.
+Taking the opportunity to become more familiar with git and github, so I created a branch and then merged it once I'd finished for the day.
+I drew a diagram of what my sections' classes and ids will be called.

+**Thoughts**: The github processes are not entirely clear to me at the moment so I reckon practice is key.
+Naming and structure of sections is quite confusing too sp I asked on the class slack channel if there are guildelines anywhere.

+**Link(s) to work**: [The github repository for the project](https://github.com/boudiccaeceni/milestone-project)